 I would encourage if anyone wants to deploy a hotspot remotely that you do some homework first to see if you can reach another hotspot.
 Or you will need to deploy two hotspots to earn rewards via POC.

-A single lone wolf solo helium miner is going to make 0 HNT without data packets or proof of coverage rewards.
+A single lone wolf solo helium miner is going to make 0 IOT without data packets or proof of coverage rewards.

 Will light hotspots become cheaper?

 In theory, light hotspots should become cheaper but not by much.
 At the moment there is a premium on most hotspots sold due to the supply and demand factor.
 Some people have waited over 10 months for a hotspot from various manufacturers like Bobcat and Nebra.